 Throughout all stages of the intervention, family voice and ownership (including family preferences) are emphasized.
 Active participation by those who care about and know the family best (the Child and Family Team) is essential.
 In order to engage the child and family so that they are comfortable with services, therapists, family partners, and care coordinators meet wherever the family wants to meet (generally the home, but sometimes in a friend’s or relative’s home).

 Services are provided at times most convenient to the family, usually evenings and weekends.
 Our staff are mobile and spend most of their time in the home, school, and community locations.
-Therapists are on call to the families that they serve 24 hours a day, 7 days a week, through their home telephone number and/or pager number.
+On-call crisis services are available 24 hours a day, 7 days a week.
 Family Behavioral Health provides a comprehensive array of services and supports including clinical services using a variety of approaches offered in various locations in throughout the community.
 Most services are provided in the family’s own home.
 In most communities, numerous providers are available to offer more traditional facility-based services; for service provision utilizing a Family Behavioral Health or Wraparound approach, serving families in their own homes seems a more appropriate philosophical fit.